Is your design career stagnating? How to pivot and find your true calling

 Reflections on the career path of a Designer

-<span class="blog_big-paragraph">Are you currently updating your portfolio and looking to switch jobs, only to realize that you may not be as passionate about this line of work as you once thought?</span>
+Are you a graphic designer who's been working in the field for a while, but are now experiencing a feeling of dissatisfaction with your career?
+Are you currently updating your portfolio and looking to switch jobs, only to realize that you may not be as passionate about this line of work as you once thought?
+You're not alone.

 Many designers, even those who have enjoyed successful careers, have found themselves wondering whether there might be something else out there that would be a better fit for them.
 After all, the design industry can feel quite limiting and subjective at times, and with rising tech salaries in other fields, it's common to feel left behind.
 In this post, we'll explore the experiences of designers who have felt the need to start over with something new and what they have discovered along the way.